opentensor/developer-docs/docs/index.md

 ---

-## Bittensor CLI and API
+## Bittensor CLI and SDK

-Use the Bittensor CLI and Bittensor API to develop and participate in the Bittensor network.
+Use the Bittensor CLI and Bittensor SDK to develop and participate in the Bittensor network.

 <Cards>
     <Card